-Officials at Mumbai University inter-collegiate football match show shocking apathy towards player, who broke his shin during a match
+Officials at Mumbai University inter-collegiate football match show shocking apathy towards 19-year-old player, who broke his shin during an inter-collegiate football match

 In an era where the multi-million dollar Indian Super League promises to uplift the state of the beautiful game, here's an ugly story of apathy, and that too in an age group which is the stepping stone to the world of professional football.

 Also Read: No medical care for injured teenage female player at DSO meet

 Dnyanasadhana College (Thane) defender Ajay Jaiswal winces in pain after he breaks his shin during a Mumbai University inter-college football match at the RKT College Ground in Panvel yesterday